nus-cs2103-AY2223S1/tp/README.md

 The icon of this program is an edited image from DepositPhotos, found [here](https://depositphotos.com/471137460/stock-illustration-book-yellow-glowing-neon-icon.html).

-This team recognises the rights to the images go to their respective owners.
+This team recognises that the rights to the images go to their respective owners.